-U.S. export controls against China could exacerbate the global semiconductor shortage and negatively impact (i) our ability to manufacture and timely deliver our products, (ii) our OEM and Tier customers' production schedules, and (iii) the demand for our products.
+U.S. export controls against China could contribute to a global semiconductor shortage and negatively impact (i) our ability to manufacture and timely deliver our products, (ii) our OEM and Tier customers' production schedules, and (iii) the demand for our products.

-Our Automotive Group uses semiconductors in seat comfort products, and to a lesser extent in motors and actuators.
-According to certain market reports, China is a leading manufacturer of the world's semiconductors.
-The U.S. government has imposed export controls regarding certain semiconductor chips and semiconductor manufacturing equipment which restrict U.S. companies' ability to export these products to China without a license.
-The new controls may exacerbate the global semiconductor shortage and negatively impact our ability to source an adequate supply of semiconductors used in our manufacturing processes.
-If so, the resulting shortage could endanger our ability to manufacture and timely deliver our products.
+Our Automotive Group uses semiconductors in seat comfort products and, to a lesser extent, in motors and actuators.
+According to certain market reports, China is a significant manufacturer of semiconductors.
+The U.S. government has imposed export controls regarding certain advanced semiconductor chips and semiconductor manufacturing equipment which restrict U.S. companies' ability to export these products to China without a license.
+The Netherlands and Japan have also moved forward with more restrictive export controls related to specific equipment used for the manufacture of semiconductors.
+The new controls may contribute to a global semiconductor shortage and negatively impact our ability to source an adequate supply of semiconductors used in our manufacturing processes.
+If so, any resulting shortage could endanger our ability to manufacture and timely deliver our products.
 It also could negatively impact our OEM and Tier customers' production schedules and the demand for our products.
 Additionally, China may adopt retaliatory trade restrictions against U.S. companies.
 If this occurs, our Chinese-based operations may be negatively impacted.
-Any of these risks, if realized, could negatively impact our business, results of operations and financial condition.
+Any of these risks, if realized, could negatively impact our business, results of operations, and financial condition.